-The market dug itself a hole at the start of the week, plunging more than 2 percent on Monday.
+The government also reported that the nation's unemployment rate dipped to 6.6 percent in January from 6.7 percent in December.
+It was the lowest rate since October 2008.The market dug itself a hole at the start of the week, plunging more than 2 percent on Monday.
 The slide began with investor anxiety over an industry survey that found that manufacturing grew much more slowly in January than in December.
 Lackluster U.S. auto sales for January added to the bad news.

 Stocks rebound to post gain for the week

 Check Out Our Best Services for Investors

 - $2.5+ million portfolio